Ocimum gratissimum

 Ocimum gratissimum, also known as clove basil, African basil, and in Hawaii as wild basil, is a species of basil.
 It is native to Africa, Madagascar, southern Asia, and the Bismarck Archipelago, and naturalized in Polynesia, Hawaii, Mexico, Panama, West Indies, Brazil, and Bolivia.

 Other names

-O. gratissimum is a common culinary herb in West Africa and is used by some in the Caribbean, going by many local names.
+O. gratissimum is a common culinary herb in West Africa and is used by some in the Caribbean, going by many local names, even in the Indian subcontinent.